britive/terraform-provider-britive/docs/index.md

 1. Environment variables
 2. Provider Config

-### Environment variables
+### Environment Variables

-You can provide your credentials via the `BRITIVE_TENANT` and `BRITIVE_TOKEN`, environment variables, representing your Britive Tenant URL (ie. `"https://company.britive.com"`) and Britive API Token, respectively.
+You can provide your credentials via the `BRITIVE_TENANT` and `BRITIVE_TOKEN`, environment variables, representing your Britive Tenant URL (that is, `"https://company.britive.com"`) and Britive API Token, respectively.

 ```hcl
 provider "britive" {}